 • 121 autofocus points

-• Price: $824 / £649 body-only
+• Price: $699 / £649 body-only

 For an affordable route into monochrome photography, we’d definitely recommend the Olympus OM-D E-M10 Mark IV.
 It’s a Micro Four Thirds camera, meaning there are loads of lenses to choose from just as with the Lumix GX9 above.
-Despite its small size and relatively beginner-friendly price, the E-M10 Mark Iv packs in plenty of features that see it punching above its weight, such as highly effective 5-axis stabilisation, Live Composite mode for long exposures, and more.
+Despite its small size and relatively beginner-friendly price, the E-M10 Mark IV packs in plenty of features that see it punching above its weight, such as highly effective 5-axis stabilisation, Live Composite mode for long exposures, and more.

 Monochrome-wise, the E-M10 Mark IV offers in-camera Monochrome picture modes, with the option to add colour tints as though you were using a physical filter.
 For images with a bit more pop, you can also use Olympus’s digital Art Filter modes in monochrome.
-Give images a bit more punch with the Dramatic Tone Art Filter, or add a bit of grain for a filmic effect – it’s all there to play with.
+Give images a bit more punch with the Dramatic Tone Art Filter, or add a bit of grain for a film effect – it’s all there to play with.

 Read our Olympus OM-D E-M10 Mark IV review.